 If you want to use a DBA, secure a Fictitious Name Permit from the California Medical Board

 In some cases, a medical corporation may wish to utilize a business name that is different than the one that has been approved by the California Secretary of State.
 A “doing business as” (DBA) permission, commonly referred to as a fictitious name permit, enables a company to conduct business under a name other than its legal name.
-The medical board of California, also known as the California Medical Board (CMB), must issue a permit to medical corporations that do business in California under a fictitious name.
+The Medical Board of California, also known as the California Medical Board (CMB), must issue a permit to medical corporations that do business in California under a fictitious name.

 - The corporation may apply to the board for a fictitious name permit from the CMB.
 Typically, the application must include and will ask the business for information on its legal name, the fictitious name it plans to use, and the specifics of its line of business.